How to give and respond to ultimatums

 But it’s always best to be prepared in case the need arises – or someone gives you an ultimatum.
 So here’s a guide to issuing, and responding to, ultimatums.

 And while the beauty of negotiation tactics is that they can be used in all your interpersonal relationships, ultimatums are a bit special.
-When you need to
+Because they carry such risk, you have to reframe how you think about them when used with loved ones.
+You'll find out why later, but let's start with the basics.

 What is an ultimatum?